- BeautyHub PRO

 Need some skin-friendly dietary suggestions?
 According to a study published in the Journal of the American College of Nutrition, people who consume more fish, olive oil, and legumes were less prone to breakouts than those who ate more sugar, high-fat dairy, and meat.
 The study also found that soft drinks and pastries are most associated with wrinkles.
 You’ve been warned!

 Newsflash: Your hands are filthy.
-No matter how often you sanitize, you’re bound to touch something that’s contaminated with dirt and bacteria, such as your phone, laptop, or fridge door handle!
+No matter how often you sanitize, , such as your phone, laptop, or fridge door handle!
 Avoid touching your face, especially if you have oily, acne-prone skin.
 Introducing dirt into the mix can trigger breakouts.
 Resist the temptation to pick at your blackheads and whiteheads or pop a pimple.
 It can lead to inflammation, infection, and scarring — all of which look way worse than a blackhead.

 Are you running out of self-care ideas?
 Chill out.
 Increased levels of the stress hormone, cortisol, can lead to dull, oily skin.
 It messes with your skin’s moisture levels and triggers excess sebum production, which can lead to breakouts.
 It can also cause red, inflamed skin and exacerbate skin conditions such as eczema and rosacea.